Brian-Pho/Textbook-Notes/content/posts/textbooks/neuroscience-exploring-the-brain/index.md

 - E.g. Children can change overall brain structure (eye functioning) while old people can only change at the synaptic level (memorize).
 - Why do critical periods end?
 - Three current hypotheses
-    - Plasticity diminishes when axon grow ceases.
+    - Plasticity diminishes when axon growth ceases.
     - Plasticity diminishes when synaptic transmission matures.
     - Plasticity diminishes when cortical activation is constrained.
 - Inhibitory circuits may also regulate the length of the critical period by preventing access to modifiable synapses.
-- Most neurons in the brain find their proper place before birth and the final refinement of synaptic connections occurs during infancy and is influenced by the sensory environment.
+- Most neurons in the brain find their proper place before birth and the final refinement of synaptic connections occurs during infancy and is influenced by the environment.
 - The mechanisms of synaptic plasticity proposed for learning bear a close resemblance to those believed to be the mechanism for synaptic rearrangement during development.

 ## Chapter 24: Memory Systems